jcervas/teaching/2025-2026/class-cmu-2026-84-352/readme.md

 1. *Materials*: We will use a variety of materials, all of which will be make available to you at no cost.
 2. *Meetings*: We will meet on Tuesdays and Thursdays from 2:00pm to 3:20pm. [**Posner Hall (POS) 153**](https://www.cmu.edu/computing/services/teach-learn/tes/classrooms/locations/porter.html)
-3. *Electronics*: You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
+3. *Electronics*: In this course, the use of laptops and other electronic devices is permitted with the understanding that they are powerful tools for learning when used appropriately.
+However, it’s crucial to recognize that any usage outside of regular course-related activities can be a significant distraction to both the user and surrounding peers.
+You may *not* use laptops, iPads, etc., in class except to the extent that it furthers your learning for our class.
 Please put away your phones before class begins.
 4. *Evaluation*: Final Grades will be assigned based on the following weights:

      **Online Discussion Board** = 15%